 This anniversary event is a chance to look back and celebrate what Sang-ngak-chö-dzong (also known as SNCD) has achieved in the last 25 years, in supporting the non-monastic Aro gTér lineage in the UK.
 It has helped to build a community of gö-kar-chang-lo’i-dé (‘white skirt long hair’ – non-monastic) practitioners in the West, through a rich tradition of spiritual and physical practices as well as Tibetan arts and crafts.
 More importantly, the anniversary is an opportunity to think about the present and future.
 Why is Buddhism so relevant now?
 How may it help us travelling into the future?

 SNCD doesn’t currently have a centre of its own, so we will be throwing open the doors of Kings Weston House to welcome friends old and new!
 Whether you’re already acquainted with the Aro gTér or are curious and want to find out more, there’ll be something for everyone.

 Our most ambitious public event to date, the day will feature an unprecedented range of talks, demonstrations and workshops.
 These will cover subjects including the history and future of Vajrayana Buddhism, and on relationship as Buddhist practice – the spiritual vivacity of vajra-romance and the poignant possibility of remaining in love forever.
 Talks will be presented by the lineage holders, Ngak’chang Rinpoche and Khandro Déchen, and by other lamas from the Aro gTér lineage.
-Workshops and interactive demonstrations will also be given by ordained practitioners on Buddhist crafts, dance and martial arts, as well as thangka painting and musical instruments of the (gloriously cacophonous) tantric orchestra.
+Workshops and interactive demonstrations will also be given by ordained practitioners on Buddhist crafts, dance , as well as thangka painting and musical instruments of the (gloriously cacophonous) tantric orchestra.
 The day will conclude with an evening reception.